steveukx/properties/README.md

 When duplicate names are found in the properties, the first one read will be replaced with the later one.

+To get the complete set of properties, either loop through them with the `.each((key, value) => {})` iterator or use the convenience method `getAllProperties` to return the complete set of flattened properties.

 Data Types
 ==========